Table of Contents

 There are two types of components.
-Network components, which group all remote modules (wmi, tcp, snmp, icmp, plugin, web, etc.) and local components, which include the software agent module's definition as “text snippets”, ready to be incorporated to the configuration file of the agent (with remote configuration enabled), or they can be cut out and pasted into the agent's configuration manually (without remote configuration).
+Network components, which group all remote modules (wmi, tcp, snmp, icmp, plugin, web, etc.) and local components, which include the software agent module's definition as “pieces”, ready to be incorporated to the configuration file of the agent (with remote configuration enabled, Enterprise version), or they can be cut out and pasted into the agent's configuration manually (without remote configuration, Community version).

 What is a component template?